 by Constantinos Alexacos

 A few months ago, the western world celebrated 20 years since “The Fall of the Berlin Wall”.
-An other anniversary, that wasn’t celebrated was 60 years since the end of Germany’s Allies occupation, following WWII (1945-1949).
+An different anniversary, that wasn’t celebrated was 60 years since the end of Germany’s Allies occupation, following WWII (1945-1949).

 Sixty years is a long time, even for a place like Europe.
 The question is whether it is enough, for people to change.
 Seventy years ago, the Nazi movement was gaining popularity following The great Depression.
-Germany’s reaction then, was to lash out against friends and foes (Lithuania ultimatum, 1939) in an attempt to regain grounds it had lost after the Versailles Treaty.
+Germany’s reaction then was to lash out against friends and foes (Lithuania ultimatum, 1939) in an attempt to regain grounds it had lost after the Versailles Treaty.
 A new German realm was the goal and WWII was the result.

 The European Union was created in the aftermath of all this, in an effort to ensure peace in the future.
 A political union that could not exist without an economic one.

 9 May 1950 — French Foreign Minister Robert Schuman presents a plan for deeper cooperation.
 Later, every 9 May is celebrated as 'Europe Day'.

 In a few months, we will celebrate “Europe’s Day”.
 Following the recent European press, I am having great difficulty understanding the meaning of today’s Europe.
 Six decades have past and I see no political union.
 All I see is the €uro.
 The borders are guarded by member States, the foreign policy is dictated by Sovereign interests as is the common currency.